Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dp/examples/readme.txt

    For ARM/Zynq SoC systems, the supplied callback function will be ignored - the usleep function will be called since the SoC has a timer built-in.

-6) xdptx_selftest_example.c : This self test example will perform a sanity check on the state of the DisplayPort TX instance.
+6) xdp_tx_selftest_example.c : This self test example will perform a sanity check on the state of the DisplayPort TX instance.
 It may be called prior to usage of the core or after a reset to ensure that (a subset of) the registers hold their default values.

-Each of these examples are meant to be used in conjunction with xdptx_example_common.[ch] which holds common functionality for all examples.
+Each of these examples are meant to be used in conjunction with xdp_tx_example_common.[ch] which holds common functionality for all examples.
 After importing the examples, these files will need to be manually copied into the example src/ directory.
 This code shows how to train the main link and set up a video stream.